 To setup this integration, please follow the steps below, or watch our Video Tutorial.

-Note: The HTTP Connector is available on FormAssembly's Professional, Premier or Enterprise Plan.
+Note: The HTTPS Connector is available on FormAssembly's Professional, Premier or Enterprise Plan.

 Additionally, the GoToWebinar API does not support custom fields, therefore this integration does not work with custom GoToWebinar fields, only standard fields.